stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 1. Select _Tools_ / _Board_ from the Arduino IDE.
 2. Select the _Arduino/Geninuino MEGA or MEGA 2560_ from the Arduino boards available.
 3. Select the serial port used to connect the Arduino to the computer.
 This will vary based on computer and operating system.
-4. Select the upload button in the Arduino IDE toolbar menu (⮊).
+4. Select the upload button in the Arduino IDE toolbar menu.

 If the program contains no errors, the IDE will compile the code and send it to the MEGA.